Image

 • Case selection and how to manage any potential complications

-This a level of depth that goes well beyond the basic product familiarity that might be supplied by standard healthcare training software.
-It entails structured knowledge, contextual fluency, and the confidence to field unpredictable questions.
-This is a lot to ask of standard training techniques, making it all too easy for some of these details to fall by the wayside.
+This is a level of depth that goes well beyond the basic product familiarity that might be supplied by standard healthcare training software, demanding structured knowledge, contextual fluency, and the confidence to field unpredictable questions.
+This is a lot to ask of the kind of static learning and development courses found in a standard LMS, making it all too easy for some of these details to fall by the wayside.
 And in this industry, knowledge gaps can have expensive consequences.

 A card reading "Multimodal, immersive training builds readiness, credibility, and customer-facing confidence."What Are the Top 3 Key Product Training Risks in Healthcare?